Niagara Falls, Ontario: History

 Prior to European arrival, present day Niagara Falls was populated by Iroquoian-speaking Neutral people but, after attacks from the Haudenosaunee and Seneca, the Neutral people population was severely reduced.
 The Haudenosaunee people remained in the area until Europeans made first contact in the late 17th century.
 The Niagara Falls area had some European settlement in the 17th century.
 Louis Hennepin, a French priest and missionary, is considered to be the first European to visit the area in the 1670s.
 French colonists settled mostly in Lower Canada, beginning near the Atlantic, and in Quebec and Montreal.

 After surveys were completed in 1782 the area was referred to as Township Number 2 as well as Mount Dorchester after Guy Carleton, 1st Baron Dorchester (and today is only honoured by Dorchester Road and the community of Dorchester Village).
 The earliest settlers of Township Number 2 were Philip George Bender (namesake of Bender Street and Bender Hill near Casino Niagara originally from Germany and later New Jersey and Philadelphia) and Thomas McMicken (a Scottish-born British Army veteran).
 Increased settlement in this area took place during and after the American Revolutionary War, when the British Crown made land grants to Loyalists to help them resettle in Upper Canada and provide some compensation for their losses after the United States became independent.
 Loyalist Robert Land received 200 acre and was one of the first people of European descent to settle in the Niagara Region.
 He moved to nearby Hamilton three years later due to the relentless noise of the falls.

-In 1791, John Graves Simcoe renamed the town was Stamford after Stamford, Lincolnshire in England but today Stamford is only used for an area northwest of downtown Niagara Falls as well as Stamford Street.
-During the war of 1812, the battle of Lundy's Lane took place in July 1814.
+In 1791, John Graves Simcoe renamed the town as Stamford after Stamford, Lincolnshire in England but today Stamford is only used for an area northwest of downtown Niagara Falls as well as Stamford Street.
+During the war of 1812, the battle of Lundy's Lane took place nearby in July 1814.
 In 1856, the Town of Clifton was incorporated by Ogden Creighton after Clifton, Bristol.
 The name of the town was changed to Niagara Falls in 1881.
 In 1882, the community of Drummondville (near the present-day corner of Lundy's Lane and Main Street) was incorporated as the village of Niagara Falls (South).
 The village was referred to as Niagara Falls South to differentiate it from the town.
 In 1904, the town and village amalgamated to form the City of Niagara Falls.
 In 1963, the city amalgamated with the surrounding Stamford Township.
 In 1970, the Niagara regional government was formed.
 This resulted in the village of Chippawa, Willoughby Township, and part of Crowland Township being annexed into Niagara Falls.

 An internment camp for Germans was set up at The Armoury (now Niagara Military Museum) in Niagara Falls from December 1914 to August 1918.

-The city's official historian is Sherman Zavitz, who gives regular radio broadcasts on many aspects of Niagara's history.